About This Ceremony: A Space to Heal and Renew

 A ceremony for women closing a chapter — perimenopause, menopause, grief, or any threshold the body is asking to cross.

-Held in a safe, intimate circle of no more than seven women, you will be gently guided through:
+Held in a safe, intimate circle of no more than 8 women, you will be gently guided through:

 You will leave feeling more centred, grounded, and whole — and you will take your rebozo home with you, a gift, a reminder of your strength and your transformation.